-Stable and Easy Usable for Direct Backwards eNICQ 6 Can
+Stable and Easy to Usable for Direct Write eNICQ 6 Can Export to

-to Validate?
-Write to Compatible with Export to this

-Database? eNICQ 5?
-File Format?
+Validate? to Database? this File Format?

-XML Yes Yes Yes Yes
+XML Yes Yes Yes

-JSON Yes Yes No Yes
+JSON Yes Yes Yes

-CSV No No Yes No
+CSV No No No

-Appendix A: CSV File Structure (for 2022)
+Appendix A: CSV File Structure (for 2024)

 Scope and Usage: This appendix describes the CSV file format, but the Description/Range of Acceptable Values entries may be useful information to developers in any format.
 Up-to-date information on Data Ranges can also be found in the document Instructions for Electronic Data Submission available for download on Vermont Oxford Network's website.